Dave Borgonzi

-Dave Borgonzi (born November 19, 1982) is an American football coach who is the linebackers coach for the Chicago Bears of the National Football League (NFL).
-He previously served as an assistant coach for the Indianapolis Colts, Tampa Bay Buccaneers and Dallas Cowboys.
+Dave Borgonzi (born November 19, 1982) is an American football coach who is the linebackers coach for the Dallas Cowboys of the National Football League (NFL).
+He previously served as an assistant coach for the Indianapolis Colts, Tampa Bay Buccaneers and Chicago Bears.

 Playing career

 Borgonzi played inside linebacker at Amherst College.
 There he served as a three year starter and was named a team captain during his senior season.

 Coaching career

 Syracuse

 Borgonzi spent two years at Syracuse working as a graduate assistant.
 While with the Orange he earned his master's degree in education.

 Harvard

 While at Harvard, Borgonzi served as a recruiter for the school and as the assistant defensive secondary coach.

-Dallas
+Dallas Cowboys (first stint)

 Borgonzi worked from 2011 to 2013 as a coaching assistant for the Dallas Cowboys.
 He worked with the defensive side of the ball for his first two years before moving to offense in 2013.